Nonasymptotic Convergence Rates for Plug-and-Play Methods With MMSE Denoisers

 Although simpler, denoising is directly useful in solving general inverse problems, often as an intermediate step.

-Recovering $x$ from $y$ is often posed as the minimization of a regularized objective function
+Recovering $\overline{x}$ from $y$ is often posed as the minimization of a regularized objective function

 where $f$ is a data-fidelity term (typically $f(x) \coloneqq \tfrac{1}{2}\|Ax-y\|^2$ under Gaussian noise), and $g$ is a regularization term that encodes prior beliefs about the \emph{class of admissible solutions}.
 For instance, the $\ell^1$-norm ($g(x) \propto \norm{x}_1$) promotes sparsity and underlies the theory of compressed sensing~\cite{candes_robust,donoho_compressed,bora_compressed}.
-Similarly, total variation (TV), defined as $g(x) \propto \TV(x) \coloneqq \sum_{k} |x_k - x_{k-1}|$ favors piecewise-constant solutions and is widely used in image denoising~\cite{rudin_nonlinear,chambolle_algorithm,chambolle_first, liu_image,parhi2023sparsity}.
-More recently, much of research in imaging inverse problems has shifted towards \emph{learned regularizers}~\cite{hertrich2025learning,ducotterd2025learning,ducotterd2025multivariate,goujon2023neural,pourya2025dealing,fang_whats,ongie2020deep,kamilov_plug}.
-Without regularization, the problem is often \emph{ill-posed} in the sense of Hadamard~\cite{engl_regularization,hadamard_problemes}: Solutions may be non-unique, unstable, or nonexistent.
+Similarly, total variation (TV), defined as $g(x) \propto \TV(x) \coloneqq \sum_{i} |x_i - x_{i-1}|$ for $1$-D signals, favors piecewise-constant solutions and is widely used in image denoising~\cite{rudin_nonlinear,chambolle_algorithm,chambolle_first, liu_image,parhi2023sparsity}.
+Without regularization, the problem is often \emph{ill-posed}: Solutions may be non-unique, unstable, or nonexistent.
 Since the data-fidelity term is typically well-behaved, the regularizer largely determines the structure of solutions.
 More broadly, the regularizer largely dictates how optimization algorithms behave, so understanding its structure is crucial.

-\subsection{Proximal Gradient Descent.}
+\subsection{Proximal Gradient Descent}

 Gradient descent is a classical method for minimizing smooth (Lipschitz gradient) objective functions, with iterations

 With appropriately chosen step size $\gamma > 0$, the iterates $x_k$ converge to a stationary point~\cite{kakade_dimension}.
 However, gradient descent is not well-suited for nonsmooth objectives.